microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   hint-toolTip and hint-buttonStyle are only supported for builds 19041 (20H1) and above.
-Using these attributes on lower builds will not prevent the AppNotification from being constructed, but developers will receive a debug warning that the attributes are not supported.
+Using these attributes on lower builds will not prevent the AppNotification from being constructed, but developers can use AppNotificationButton.IsButtonStyleSupported and AppNotificationButton.IsToolTipSupported to check if the feature is available at runtime.

 # Image